 Same great sound quality as the Kontrol S4 and other NI audio interfaces.
 Added independent gain control for the booth outputs.
 Includes full version of Traktor Pro 2.
 MIDI mode for controlling other MIDI gear.
 USB bus power option.
 Designed to squeeze the most out of the reduced number of controls.

-Still no EQ kill switches.
+THE BAD: Still no EQ kill switches.
 No auxiliary line input or footswitch input.
 No MIDI I/O. Can’t switch from Group to Single effects modes with the hardware.
 Decks C and D are available only as Sample Decks.
 No hardware controls for the loop recorder or FX Units 3 & 4.
 No dedicated Filter knob.
 Limited control over the Sample Decks.
 No price break for licensed Traktor Pro users.

 THE BOTTOM LINE: